Biography & vision

-Sylvain Monchocé is a multi-instrumentalist improviser playing flutes, saxophones and korean instruments.
+Sylvain Monchocé is a multi-instrumentalist improviser playing the flutes, saxophones, gayageum and the daegeum.

 Interested in "musique concrète instrumentale", he developed unique extended techniques for each one of his instruments, producing sounds that are in between electronics and acoustic, with a special interest in breathing granular sounds, multiphonics, overtones and silence.

 Playing mostly free improvised musique, he also plays the contemporary and classical music flute repertoire.
 He performed in France, Belgium, Switzerland, Germany, Hungary, Austria, Denmark, Poland, Canada, South Korea and Japan.
 He plays with Bart Maris, Andrea Tonero, Paula Sanchez, Jacek Chmiel, Daniel Studer, Christian Moser, and performs with the dancer Abigail Aleksander as well as in the duo Yeosyl with the dancer Han Yeonji.